shwina/still-magic/_chapters_en/intro.md

 something like the [Insight Data Science][insight] Fellows Program, or as part of a one-semester course for graduate students or senior undergraduates who are already comfortable writing two-page programs in Python using lists, functions, and libraries.

+## What Does 'Done' Look Like?

+1. Analysts are reasonably confident that results are correct.
+    -   Not the same as "absolutely sure".
+    -   As trustworthy as lab experiments or careful manual analysis.
+2. Software can be used by people other than original authors without heroic effort.
+    -   I.e., people other than the authors can figure it out and use it in less time than it would take to write their own.
+3. Small changes and extensions are easy.
+    -   So that the software can be re-used as problems and questions evolve.

 ## Sources